-“As a proactive business entity, BHIC has invested in engineering and design to pave the way towards competing at the global arena with our innovative concepts for which we have the intellectual property,” he conveyed further.
+“As a proactive business entity, BHIC has invested in engineering and design to pave the way towards competing in the international arena with our innovative concepts for which we have the intellectual property,” said Ahmad Ramli.

 ON REGIONAL AND GLOBAL EXPANSIONS

-Despite the aspiration to nurture the domestically available human capital through strategic partnerships with local businesses including SMEs and also local higher learning institutions and training centres, BHIC is not discounting the importance of linking up with reputable foreign corporations from whom the company can learn new technologies from, hence the continued collaboration with the French and Germans in the areas of air and seacraft endeavours.
+Beside nurturing human capital through strategic partnerships with local businesses including SMEs and also local higher learning institutions and training centres, BHIC is not discounting the importance of linking up with reputable foreign corporations from whom the company can learn new technologies.
+In this regard, BHIC has established collaboration with renowned French and German companies in the maritime and aviation industries.

-With the international market set in sight, BHIC has made the preparations to provide services for the regional airline companies via its centre in Malaysia before making further inroads to embark on establishing a base overseas.
+With the international market set in sight, BHIC has put in place preparations to provide services to regional airline companies using Malaysia as the base before embarking on establishing an overseas aeroservice base.

-According to Tan Sri Dato’ Sri Ahmad Ramli, “The ecosystem of the aviation industry is fast evolving and becoming more dynamic and competitive.
-Therefore, one of BHIC’s aspirations is to develop the country to become a regional hub that is capable of supporting the MRO requirements for the industry in the region.”
+According to Ahmad Ramli, “The ecosystem of the aviation industry is fast evolving and becoming more dynamic and competitive.
+Therefore, one of BHIC’s aspirations is to help develop Malaysia to become a regional hub that is capable of supporting the MRO requirements for the industry in the region.”

-Taking the cue from Singapore, Tan Sri Dato’ Sri Ahmad Ramli further elaborates the comprehensive service package available in the island nation assisted by the presence of an established supply chain, making it a competitive regional hub with only the volumes part left to be augmented.
+Taking the cue from Singapore, he pointed out that the comprehensive range of aviation and aerospace services available there are assisted by the presence of an established supply chain, making it a competitive regional hub that attracts established internationally renowned players in the aviation and aerospace industries.

-On unlocking the full potential of Malaysian engineers, BHIC is committed to meet the target of providing training and industry experience for engineers and skilled workers that will contribute to the development of the new gross national income.
-In addition, along the corporate social responsibility program, ship designers are being groomed to strengthen the foundation for the capabilities to design and build vessels.
+On unlocking the full potential of Malaysian skills and talent, BHIC is committed to provide training and industry exposure to engineers and skilled workers.
+For example, local ship designers are being groomed to boost the company’s capabilities in designing and building large and sophisticated vessels.

-Tan Sri Dato’ Sri Ahmad Ramli shared an exciting development taking place in the vast network of the local heavy shipbuilding industry: “The diverse nature of the shipbuilding environment has opened up doors of opportunity for yet another group of employees – the female workforce.
+Ahmad Ramli shared an exciting development taking place in the vast network of the local heavy shipbuilding industry, “The diverse nature of the defence and marine industries has opened up doors of opportunity for the female workforce.
 BHIC, being a company which does not practice gender bias, is playing its part to recognise talent of women professionals and increase their participation in the otherwise male-dominated defence and marine industries.
 We are now a proud employer of 45 female staff with various technical backgrounds working across the BHIC Group of companies.”